-Tips for Making Accessible Scans
+Making Accessible Scans

-The Canon copiers at Bryn Mawr College automatically apply Optical Character Recognition (OCR) to scanned documents.
-In theory, this means that any scans you will make will be saved as screen-readable PDFs.
-However, the OCR process only works if the original and your scan are of decent quality.
-This document contains advice for creating scans that will be successfully converted.
+The Canon copiers at Bryn Mawr College automatically apply English-language Optical Character Recognition (OCR) to new scans.
+However, the OCR process only works with decent quality scans.
+This article explains how to create scans that will be successfully converted by OCR software.

 What is Optical Character Recognition?

-Ordinarily, a scan is simply a photograph of a page.
-The textual elements on that page are not editable, searchable text – they are simply patterns of light and dark.
-In order for a document to work with screen reader software, text-to-Braille software, highlighting and annotation tools, and other assistive technologies, these textual patterns need to be converted to actual test – that is, to a string of characters that can be edited, deleted, searched, etc. – through a process called optical character recognition (OCR).
+A scan is simply a photograph of a page.
+The textual elements visible in that photograph are not editable, searchable text — they are simply patterns of light and dark.
+In order for a document to work with text-to-speech or Braille software, screen readers, highlighting and annotation tools, and other assistive technologies, these textual patterns need to be converted to actual text – that is, to a string of characters that can be edited, deleted, searched, etc. — through a process called optical character recognition (OCR).
 The OCR software looks at the patterns of lights and darks and uses algorithms to determine which patterns are characters and which characters they are.

-Bryn Mawr’s Canon copiers have been set to apply OCR to all scans automatically so that all new scanned PDFs will be accessible.
-However, the output of an OCR conversion is only as good as the input.
-Originals of poor quality or bad scanning techniques can prevent the OCR process from working properly.
+The output of an OCR conversion is only as good as the input.
 If the OCR process can’t correctly identify and interpret characters, the text it generates will be nonsense and your PDF will not be accessible.

-Here are some tips for making sure that your scans will convert correctly:

 - Start with a clean original.
 Highlighting, underlining, and page damage are primary culprits in preventing the OCR process from properly recognizing text.